realchh/caribou/benchmarks/gcp_benchmarks/rag_data_ingestion/readme.md

 You can also enable/disable image extraction from images by changing the EXTRACT_IMAGES macro.

-There needs to be a file in the S3 bucket, for example, `example.pdf`, in a folder called `input`, or any valid PDF file.
+There needs to be a file in the Google Cloud Storage bucket, for example, `example.pdf`, in a folder called `input`, or any valid PDF file.

 This benchmark allows for usage of custom AWS Bedrock Embedding, which